apocalyptech/ft-explorer/README.md

 Simply run `ft-explorer.py` and it should do its thing.

 The data from UCP FilterTool 2.2 is bundled with the application, so there is no need to copy anything over.
-The app will load any file in the `resources/BL2/dumps` and `resources/TPS/dumps` directories which start with "`Resource - `" and has a `.txt` or `.txt.xz` *([lzma/lzma2 compression](https://en.wikipedia.org/wiki/Xz))* extension.
+The app will load any files in the `resources/BL2/dumps` and `resources/TPS/dumps` directories which start with "`Resource - `" and have a `.txt` or `.txt.xz` *([lzma/lzma2 compression](https://en.wikipedia.org/wiki/Xz))* extension.

 Feel free to add your own dump files in there, if what you're looking for